cockroachdb/docs/cockroachcloud/cmek.md

 - **Enforcement of data domiciling and locality requirements**: In a multi-region cluster, you can confine an individual database to a single region or multiple regions.
 For more information and limitations, see [Data Domiciling with CockroachDB](/docs/{{site.versions["stable"]}}/data-domiciling.html).
 When you enable CMEK on a multi-region cluster, you can optionally assign a separate CMEK key to each region, or use the same CMEK key for multiple related regions.

 - **Enforcement of encryption requirements**: With CMEK, you have control the CMEK key's encryption strength.
-The CMEK key can be 128, 256, or 512 bytes long.
+The CMEK key's size is determined by what your KMS provider supports.

-- **Infrastructure flexibility**: If your clusters are deployed on a different IAAS platform provider from where you manage your keys, or if your CMEK keys are stored in multiple KMS platforms, you can use Hashicorp Vault Key Management Secrets Engine to give your clusters access to your CMEK keys.
-Hashicorp Vault Key Management Secrets Engine provides support for additional KMS platforms.
+- **Infrastructure flexibility**: If your clusters are deployed on a different IAAS platform provider from where you manage your keys, or if your CMEK keys are stored in multiple KMS systems or tenants, you can use Hashicorp Vault Key Management Secrets Engine to give your clusters access to your CMEK keys, as long as the keys are stored in AWS KMS or GCP KMS.

 The following example shows some of the ways that CMEK can help you meet business and regulatory requirements.

 Imagine that you have a business requirement to verify that a cluster's data is inaccessible when you delete the cluster.
-Cloud computing makes such requirements more difficult to verifiably meet, because you don't have visibility into what happens to the cluster's resources after the cluster disappears from your view.
-This sort of requirement might make it more challenging for your organization to move some workloads to the cloud.
+Software as a Service (SaaS) makes such requirements more difficult to verifiably meet, because you don't have visibility into what happens to the cluster's resources after the cluster disappears from your view.
+This sort of requirement might make it more challenging for your organization to move some workloads to SaaS.

 CMEK helps you to enforce such business rules on {{ site.data.products.db }} clusters.
 With CMEK, you can actively and verifiably enforce this requirement without waiting for {{ site.data.products.db }} to destroy the cluster's resources.
 Instead, with a single operation you can revoke the cluster's ability to use the CMEK key.
 This will trigger a cluster restart, and the restart will fail because the CMEK key is unavailable.
 After verifying that the restart has failed, you can delete the cluster in {{ site.data.products.db }}.

 ## How CMEK works

 When you create a {{ site.data.products.dedicated }} cluster, its data at rest is not encrypted by default.
-Instead, the data is stored on disks attached to the cluster, which are always encrypted by the Information-As-A-Service (IAAS) provider you select when you create the cluster
+Instead, the data is stored on disks attached to the cluster, which are always encrypted by the Information-As-A-Service (IAAS) provider you select when you create the cluster.

 When you enable CMEK on a {{ site.data.products.dedicated }} cluster, {{ site.data.products.db }} creates two encryption keys and begins to use them to protect newly-written data at rest. {{ site.data.products.db }} manages these encryption keys and propagates them to cluster nodes.

-1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt cluster data before it is read from or written to disks attached to cluster nodes.
-The data key is rotated frequently, and is always encrypted at rest by the store key.
+1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt cluster data before it is read from or written to disks attached to a cluster's nodes.
+Each time the cluster is started or restarted, and each time a node and related disks are added to a cluster, {{ site.data.products.dedicated }} uses the store key to encrypt and decrypt data keys.
+The data key is automatically rotated monthly and is always encrypted at rest by the store key.

 1. The _store key_ is a Key Encryption Key (KEK) that encrypts the data keys at rest.
-The store key is rotated less frequently than the data key, and is encrypted at rest by the CMEK key.
+It is encrypted at rest by the CMEK key.
+The store key is not automatically rotated.

 For more details about encryption in {{ site.data.products.db }}, see [Encryption At Rest](/docs/{{site.versions["stable"]}}/encryption.html).